jdecaron/c19coalition/_posts/2020-07-17-c19-coalition-volunteer-highlight-alizay-rizvi.md

 ***When you think about our mission, what motivates you to continue volunteering?***

 Our mission is one that is easy to stand behind.
 Earlier in this pandemic and even now, we can see that there was a lack of PPE and how there wasn’t any funding to get ahead of this issue.
-The coalition is a great opportunity for me to advocate for the continuous use of PPE and for me to make a small dent in the PPE crisis our nation is facing.
+The coalition is a great opportunity to advocate for the continuous use of PPE and to make a dent in the PPE crisis our nation is facing.
 Ultimately, it is an opportunity to save lives.